Omwakwe/pairup-fe/README.md

 ## Description
-An application that automatically pairs students
+This is an application that automatically pairs students.
+An administrator adds cohorts, technical mentors and students.
+A technical mentor generates the weekly pairs and a student views their pair for the week.

 ### BDD Specifications Table
 |        User Requirements                 |           Input                           |           Output                         |